wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 3.9.1 =
+* New: Simple & Advanced Search Switch for Products Dashboard
+* Fix: Some minor fixes

 = 3.9 =
 * New: Support for display, batch update, export and search of custom fields for Products Dashboard (WooCommerce)